nimiq/core-rs-albatross/tools/src/mktx/README.md

 ## Argument conventions

+Required arguments are positional; optional ones are always named flags.

 Signal data on `validator update` is a tri-state, spelled as two mutually exclusive flags so that no combination can be misread: